iherman/preview/README.md

     …
 </html>
 ```

 (The javascript file has been minimized and is small.
 No reason the bother with a CDN.)

 ## Notes

 Note that it is a poor man's solution compared to “PR Preview” App, and may still evolve.
-The biggest issue is that the diff is slow: it converts both the original and the new version via ReSpec on the fly before creating a diff.
+The biggest issue is that the generated diff URL is slow to load: it converts both the original and the new versions via ReSpec on the fly before creating a diff.
 A full service would do some sort of caching somewhere to make it more efficient.